manishsinghraj/chat-app/Readme.md

 };

 ```
+# Accessing Context State with `useContext` Hook

-By using the useContext hook, you can access the state provided by the AuthContextProvider in any component within its subtree.
+To access the state provided by the `AuthContextProvider` in any component within its subtree, you can use the `useContext` hook.

-The Context API is useful for managing global state, like authentication, theming, or any data that needs to be shared across many components.
-It helps avoid prop drilling and makes the state accessible in a more elegant and efficient way.
+The Context API is particularly valuable for managing global state, such as authentication, theming, or any data that needs to be shared across numerous components.
+It effectively eliminates prop drilling and provides a more elegant and efficient way to access shared state.

-Now in Authcontext we need to have data, and we would be getting data only if user have registered and save it to mongoDb and extract it

-firstly I need to send the skeleton of data that will be passed to the Register.jsx,
-We will define this skeleton in AuthContext.jsx as UseSatate,
+## Implementation Steps:

+1. **Create a Context Skeleton in AuthContext.jsx:**
+   - Define the initial skeleton of data using `useState` in `AuthContext.jsx`.
-Also we will be having set to set the data.
+   - Include a setter function (`setUserData`) to update the data.

+2. **Pass Data to Register.jsx:**
-Hence we need to pass the set to Register.jsx, we can pass it as callbackFn and get the info.
+   - To pass the `setUserData` function to `Register.jsx`, use it as a callback function.
+   - `Register.jsx` can then utilize this function to update the data within the authentication context.

+By following this approach, you establish a mechanism to manage and share user-related data, such as registration information, across components.

 ```js
 //AuthContext.jsx